Gauge dependence of scalar-induced gravitational waves from isocurvature perturbations: Analytical results: Results in various gauges

 \end{widetext}

 Substituting the N--body source \eqref{eq:fNb} into the kernel definitions \eqref{ICS} yields exact analytic expressions for $I_c(d,s,x)$ and $I_s(d,s,x)$; however, the resulting formulas span several pages and are not reproduced here.\footnote{Exact $I_{c/s}(d,s,x)$ expressions are available in exact analytic expression but are too long to typeset.
 The full formulas \textit{Mathematica} notebooks are provided in the paper’s repository (see ancillary files or the project URL).} For large $x$, the kernels are decaying as : $I_{c/s}\sim x^{-1}$ (hence $I_{c/s}^2\sim x^{-2}$).
 Consequently $\overline{I^2}$ tends to a constant and the induced energy density $\Omega_{\rm GW}(k)$ becomes time independent at late times, in agreement with the summary given in Sec.~\ref{summary}.
+The evolution of the second-order source term is shown in Fig. \ref{fig:NB-source}.
+The evolution of the corresponding Kernels is shown in Fig.\ref{fig:NB-kernels}.

 For a Dirac–delta isocurvature peak, $\mathcal{P}_{S} (k)=\mathcal{A}_{S}\,\delta\!\big(\ln(k/k_{p})\big)$, we evaluate the spectrum along the delta line in $(d,s)$, $d=0$ and $s=\tfrac{2}{\sqrt{3}}(k_{p}/k)$, using Eqs.~\eqref{eq:OmegaGW-dsg2} and \eqref{eq:Ibar2} with the present gauge’s $I_{c,\infty}(d,s)$ and $I_{s,\infty}(d,s)$.
 The resulting $\Omega_{\rm GW}(k)$ (Fig.~\ref{fig:NB-spectrum}) shows the standard $k^{2}\ln^{2}\!k$ infrared rise, a peak at $k=2c_s k_p$ with $c_s=1/\sqrt{3}$, and a sharp cutoff at $k=2k_p$.
 Its evolution is constant in time, matching the late–time behavior inferred from the kernel scaling.